sidra-api/plugin-azure-jwt/README.md

 6. Run the plugin:

     ```bash
-    ./azure-jwt-validator
+    ./azure-jwt
     ```

 ## Configuration

 - `PLUGIN_NAME`: Set this environment variable to specify the plugin name.
-It defaults to `azure-jwt-validator` if not set.
+It defaults to `azure-jwt` if not set.
 - `JWKS_URL`: This is the URL where the public keys (JWKS) are hosted by Azure.
 This must be set in your environment to ensure the plugin can fetch the public key for token validation.

 ## Usage